 Philadelphia Police Shot And Killed A Black Man Who Officials Say Was Carrying A Knife

-The man, identified in local news reports as William Wallace Jr., died of his injuries at a nearby hospital, triggering protests.
+The man, identified in local news reports as Walter Wallace Jr., died of his injuries at a nearby hospital, triggering protests.

 Police officers in Philadelphia shot and killed a Black man as he walked toward them in the street on Monday afternoon.
 Police said the man was carrying a knife.

 Footage of the shooting circulated on social media.
 It shows two officers with their guns drawn walking backwards as the man approached them.
-The police fired multiple times, and the man, who the Philadelphia Inquirer identified as William Wallace Jr., crumpled to the ground.
+The police fired multiple times, and the man crumpled to the ground.
+He died of his injuries at a nearby hospital, the Inquirer reported.

+Officials identified the man as Walter Wallace Jr., who was 27, according to the Associated Press.

-The Inquirer reported that Wallace died of his injuries at a nearby hospital.
-Wallace's father, William Wallace Sr., told the newspaper that his son suffered from mental health problems.
+Wallace's father, Walter Wallace Sr., told the newspaper that his son suffered from mental health problems.
 "Why didn't they use a Taser?" the father asked.
 "His mother was trying to defuse the situation."

+Philadelphia Mayor Jim Kenney said in a statement that he had been in touch with the young man's family, and that the incident would be undergoing an investigation.

+“My prayers are with the family and friends of Walter Wallace," Kenney said.
+"I have watched the video of this tragic incident and it presents difficult questions that must be answered."

 Philadelphia, like many other cities across the country, was the site of major protests this summer after the police killing of George Floyd in Minneapolis.
 Thousands of peaceful protesters marched through Philadelphia's downtown; some people burned police vehicles, ransacked stores, and clashed with police.